Global decomposition of a Lorentzian manifold as a Generalized Robertson-Walker space: Lightlike sectional curvature and timelike hypersurfaces

-\begin{theorem} Let $M$ be a non compact and complete Lorentzian manifold with $n>3$ and $E$ a timelike, unitary and geodesic vector field.
-Suppose that the lightlike sectional curvature $\mathcal{K}_{E}$ is a never zero point function such that $\frac{1}{n-2}Ric(E)<\mathcal{K}_{E}$.
-Then $M$ is isometric to a Robertson-Walker space. \end{theorem}
+Let $M$ be a non compact and complete Lorentzian manifold with $n>3$ and $U$ a geodesic reference frame.
+Suppose that the lightlike sectional curvature $ \mathcal{K}_{U}$ is a never zero point function such that $\frac{1}{n-2} Ric(U)<\mathcal{K}_{U}$.
+Then $M$ is globally a Robertson-Walker space. \end{theorem}